Charlotte, North Carolina: 18th century

-The area that is now Charlotte was first settled by European colonists around 1755 when Thomas Spratt and his family settled near what is now the Elizabeth neighborhood.
-Thomas Polk (great-uncle of U.S. President James K. Polk), who later married Thomas Spratt's daughter, built his house by the intersection of two Native American trading paths between the Yadkin and Catawba rivers.

-One path ran north–south and was part of the Great Wagon Road; the second path ran east–west along what is now Trade Street.

-Nicknamed the "Queen City", like its county a few years earlier, Charlotte was named in honor of German princess Charlotte of Mecklenburg-Strelitz, who had become the queen consort of Great Britain and Ireland in 1761, seven years before the town's incorporation.
+Nicknamed the "Queen City", like its county a few years earlier, Charlotte was named in honor of Charlotte of Mecklenburg-Strelitz, who had become the queen consort of Great Britain and Ireland in 1761, seven years before the town's incorporation.
 A second nickname derives from the American Revolutionary War, when British commander General Charles Cornwallis, 1st Marquess Cornwallis occupied the city but was driven out by hostile residents.
-He wrote that Charlotte was "a hornet's nest of rebellion", leading to the nickname "The Hornet's Nest".
+He wrote that Charlotte was "a hornet's nest of rebellion", leading to the historical nickname "The Hornet's Nest".

 Within decades of Polk's settling, the area grew to become the Town of Charlotte, incorporated in 1768.
 Though chartered as Charlotte, the name appears as a form of "Charlottesburgh" on many maps until around 1800.
 A form of "Charlottetown" also appears on maps of British origin depicting General Cornwallis' route of invasion.
 The crossroads in Piedmont became the heart of Uptown Charlotte.
 In 1770, surveyors marked the streets in a grid pattern for future development.
 The east–west trading path became Trade Street, and the Great Wagon Road became Tryon Street, in honor of William Tryon, a royal governor of colonial North Carolina.

-The intersection of Trade and Tryon—commonly known today as "Trade & Tryon", or simply "The Square"—is more properly called "Independence Square".
+The intersection of Trade and Tryon is commonly known today as "Trade and Tryon", or simply "The Square", and formally as "Independence Square".

 While surveying the boundary between the Carolinas in 1772, William Moultrie stopped in Charlotte, whose five or six houses were "very ordinary built of logs".

 Local leaders came together in 1775 and signed the Mecklenburg Resolves, more popularly known as the Mecklenburg Declaration of Independence.
 While not a true declaration of independence from British rule, it is among the first such declarations that eventually led to the American Revolution.
 May 20, the traditional date of the signing of the declaration, is celebrated annually in Charlotte as "MecDec", with musket and cannon fire by reenactors in Independence Square.
 North Carolina's state flag and state seal also bear the date.